A journey that started from 128KBPS.

 Namecheap made me a pluginophobic!!
 Thankfully the service ends in September. (the hosting, not my phobia- but I am keeping my bandwidth crossed)

 However, this is not the reason I decided to leave infinityfree, I could have selected other templates but I found asura hosting.
 Not before host25cent, though.
 Host25cent is probably the cheapest SSD hosting provider in the world.
 It really is $0.25 per month for the starter package.
 It was too good to be true but I decided to have a go anyway.
-I bought their mid-range plan called cheapest.
-(I don’t know why) It came with a 10Gb SSD, unlimited bandwidth, unlimited email accounts, a free SSL and a few other useful goodie bags.
+Their starter pack was $0.25/month, the Personal pack was $0.50/month and the third one was called Cheapest.
+(I don’t know why) which I purchased.
+It came with a 10Gb SSD, unlimited bandwidth, unlimited domain, unlimited email accounts, a free SSL and a few other useful goodie bags.
 The cost- a mere $7 for the whole year!

 The servers were fast and there was always somebody available via online chat.
-Everything seemed very professional. (despite having no company info, history etc)
+Everything seemed very professional.
+But I was a bit sceptical because there was no company info, and the website didn’t look professional.
+But I still decided to give it a go.

-And there came a thing I didn’t like.
-When I checked my Paypal, I noticed that the recipient had a Gmail account.
-That knocked all of my remaining confidence off.
-How can I trust a web hosting company that doesn’t have its own email address/domain?
-I then checked their Trustpilot and found very unprofessional responses to reviewers.
+Later, when I checked my Paypal, I noticed something weird.
+The hosting company had a personal Gmail account which knocked all of my remaining confidence.
+How can I trust a web hosting company that offers free emails but doesn’t have its own?
+I then checked their Trustpilot and found very unprofessional responses to one-star reviewers.

-I contacted them to terminate my account.
+I contacted the company to terminate my account.
 The person on the chat (probably the owner) was very friendly and he refunded me instantly. ( I offered him some advice too)

 UPDATE: The person listened to my advice and now, the website has basic company info and location in their website.

 Then I found Asura hosting.
 The true reason I broke up with infinityfree.
-The cheapest package costs £0.82 per month where you can host up to 15 websites, 15 email addresses with a generous 12GB of SSD storage, free SSL and a bunch of other things.
-I had a promo code (2OFF) which gave me a recurring16 per cent off on the top, bringing down the cost from £9.84 to £8.20 for the whole year.
+Their cheapest package costs £0.82 per month where you can host up to 15 websites, and 15 email addresses with a generous 12GB of SSD storage, free SSL and a bunch of other things.
+I had a promo code (2OFF) which gave me a recurring 16 per cent off on the top, bringing down the cost from £9.84 to £8.20 for the whole year.
 Their website also promises no price hike on renewal.
 Most providers offer a cheap deal for a year and then hike their price Like Namecheap would have cost me £3.77 per month from September onwards.
-This is a very bad practice, It isn’t easy to transfer hosting if you have a big website, And on top of that some providers charge you to transfer the site.
+This is a very bad practice, It isn’t easy to transfer hosting if you have a big website, And on top of that some providers charge you for this too.

 So far, I am very happy with the speed and service.
-If I have some issues, I will update it here.
-But for the time being, if you are looking for super-fast web hosting without costing an arm and a leg, asurahosting is definitely worth considering.
-They have a lot of options, and optional extras- like £39.35 per year for unlimited hosting with a free domain, or a dedicated IP address for £1.23/month.
+If I have some issues, I will update them here.
+But for the time being, if you are looking for super-fast web hosting without costing an arm and a leg, asura hosting is definitely worth considering.
+They have a lot of options, and optional extras- like £39.35 per year for unlimited hosting with a free domain, or a dedicated IP address for £1.23/per month.

-And there is something I miss about.
-It is the sound of the modem dialling.
-Check it below.
+And there is something I (almost always) miss.
+Check it out below.